Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)

 Ingredients:

-• Soft Extra Silken Tofu.
+• Soondubu or Extra Silken Tofu.
 The star ingredient.
-Find the best you can get.
-Goes by many names: Soondubu, Soon Tofu, Soft Silken Tofu or Extra Silken Tofu.
+Goes by many names: Soondooboo, Soon Tofu, Soft Silken Tofu or Extra Silken Tofu.
+Look for it at Asian grocery stores, in the refrigerator section wrapped in plastic tubes or boxes.

 • Frozen Seafood.
-For ease and convenience, I use frozen seafood packs that include an assortment of clams, mussels, squid, and shrimp.
-If unavailable in your area, a mix of shrimp, clams, and squid works great.
+For ease and convenience, I use frozen seafood that includes an assortment of clams, mussels, squid, and shrimp.
+Any mix of shrimp, clams, and squid works great.
+If you’d like to add fresh seafood, that’s great too.
+I like clams, squid, and shrimp.

 • Pork.
 A little bit adds richness and depth.